imvan32/cesium-mouse/README.md

 entity.on('leftdown', function(event) { console.log('entity event', event); });
 ```

+List of mouse events name:
+* leftdown
+* leftclick
+* leftup
+* leftdoubleclick
+* middledown
+* middleclick
+* middleup
+* rightdown
+* rightclick
+* rightup
+* wheel
+* mousemove
+* mouseover. on the Entity
+* mouseout. on the Entity

-In the future, you can control the event calling, pointing 'interactable' = false.
+Now you can control the event calling, pointing 'interactable' = false.
 Also you can subscribe on your own events and call it in any place.

 ```js
 entity.on('myownevent', function(event) { console.log('my own event', event); });